-Although companies may need to make some changes to the way they process data as a result of the GDPR, it is likely to make things easier in the long run.
+Although companies may need to make some changes to the way they process personal data as a result of the GDPR, it is likely to make things easier in the long run.
 Dealing with different sets of regulations for different EU countries is time-consuming and expensive.
 A single EU standard can help streamline processing and reduce costs.
 Some companies even US ones have decided to apply a GDPR standard to all international offices of the company.

-It is important that this work is carried out as soon as possible so that companies know that they are fully compliant and not at risk of being sanctioned.
+It is important that this work is carried out as soon as possible so that companies know that they are moving towards compliance and not at risk of being sanctioned.
 After all, no company wants to face the financial implications or the potential international trading issues and reputational damage that could result from non-compliance.
 GDPR compliance is not a once off tick box exercise but an ongoing project that needs to be operationalised within the organisation.